 Choosing a Style

 Specific styles and themes exist to help you choose pieces that match your preferences.
-Dining chairs can be contemporary, classic, or vintage inspired.
+Dining chairs can be contemporary, traditional, or transitional.
 When deciding on a style for your dining room, think about the other pieces in the space.
 For people with circular glass-top dining tables, modern chairs with sharp angles and lines pair well.
 Bar stools and benches will keep tiny rooms open and comfortable.

-When it comes to color palette options, buyers usually choose between classic wood tones or bold paint shades.
-Upholstered seats add a pop of color, as the fabric comes in every hue from neutral tan to vibrant red.
+When it comes to color palette options, buyers usually choose between classic wood tones, like oak, walnut, and cherry, or bold paint shades like white.
+Upholstered seats add a pop of color, as the fabric comes in every hue from neutral brown, cream, and espresso, to vibrant red and merlot.
 For a unique look in your dining space, pick chairs that contrast your table.